 There is also evidence to show that animal fat is more harmful than vegetable fat.
 One study conducted revealed that there is a 200% increase in breast cancer among those who consume pork or beef five to six times per week.
 A prominent cancer researcher from the University of Cambridge named Dr. Sheila Bingham, observed that meats appear more closely associated with colon cancer than any other factor.6 Ovarian and prostate cancers have also been associated with milk and meat consumption.7

 The Value of Vegetables

 Vegetables are not just low in fat and high in fiber.
 They also have many cancer-fighting substances.
 For example, carotenoids, the fruit and vegetable pigment that gives them their dark colors, have been shown to be of help in preventing cancer.
 In a similar vein, beta-carotene that is present in yellow and dark green vegetables helps to protect against lung cancer.
-Additional studies show it helps in preventing cancers of the mouth, larynx, esophagus, bladder, and breast.
+Additional studies show it helps in preventing cancers of the mouth, larynx, esophagus, bladder, breast, and prostate cancer.